-FORM 45-106F2
+FORM 45-106F2 Offering Memorandum for Non-Qualifying Issuers

+Date April 29, 2020

+The Issuer

+Name Capital Direct I Income Trust (the "Trust")

+Head Office Suite 305, 555 West 8th Avenue

+Vancouver, B.C.
+V5Z 1C6 Phone # (604) 430-1498

+E-mail Address: subscriptions@capitaldirect.ca

+Fax #: (604) 430-3287

+Currently listed or Quoted These securities do not trade on any exchange or market.

+Reporting issuer The Trust is not a reporting issuer.

+SEDAR filer The Trust is not a SEDAR filer.

+The Offering

-Offering Memorandum for Non-Qualifying Issuers Date April 30, 2019 The Issuer Name Capital Direct I Income Trust (the "Trust") Head Office Suite 305, 555 West 8th Avenue Vancouver, B.C.
-V5Z 1C6 Phone # (604) 430-1498 E-mail Address: subscriptions@capitaldirect.ca Fax #: (604) 430-3287 Currently listed or Quoted?
-No. These securities do not trade on any exchange or market.
-Reporting issuer?
-No. SEDAR filer?
-No. The Offering Securities offered Trust Units (the "Units") designated as either Class A, Class C or Class F (each, a "Class") Price per security \$10 per Unit Minimum/Maximum Offering There is no minimum.
+Securities offered Trust Units (the "Units") designated as either Class A, Class C or Class F (each, a "Class")

+Price per security \$10 per Unit

+Minimum/Maximum Offering There is no minimum.
 You may be the only purchaser.
-Maximum Offering: \$375,000,000 Funds available under the Offering may not be sufficient to accomplish our proposed objective.
-Minimum Subscription amount \$5,000 Payment terms Bank draft or certified cheque on Closing.
-See "Securities Offered - Subscription for Units - Subscription Procedure" for payment details.
+Maximum Offering: \$375,000,000

+Funds available under the Offering may not be sufficient to accomplish our proposed objective.

+Minimum Subscription amount \$5,000

+Payment terms Bank draft or certified cheque on Closing.
+See "Securities Offered - Subscription for Units - Subscription subscriptions are received.

+Procedure" for payment details.

 Proposed closing date(s) Continuous Offering until the Maximum Offering is achieved.
-Closings may occur from time to time as subscriptions are received.
+Closings may occur from time to time as

 Tax consequences There are important tax consequences to these securities.
-See "Income Tax Consequences and Certain Deferred Plan Eligibility".
-Selling Agent?
-There is no Selling Agent, however, the Manager reserves the right to retain one or more selling agents or finders during the course of the Offering.
-In British Columbia, the sale of Units may be conducted directly with the Manager or through a Dealer.
-Any sale of Units in Alberta, Saskatchewan, Manitoba, Ontario, Québec, Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, the Northwest Territories, the Yukon and Nunavut must be conducted through a Dealer.
+See "Income Tax Consequences and Certain

+Deferred Plan Eligibility".

+Connected Issuer The Trust, the manager of the Trust, Capital Direct Management Ltd. (the "Manager") and Capital

+Direct Lending Corp. (the "Mortgage Broker"), are "connected issuers", and are "related issuers" of Capital Direct Financial Ltd. ("CDFL"), as such terms are defined in National Instrument 33-105 - Underwriting Conflicts.
+The Trust, the Manager and the Mortgage Broker have determined that they are connected issuers and may be related issuers of CDFL by virtue of CDFL's role as an exempt market dealer engaged to sell Class A Units and Class C Units offered hereby and based on the fact that the Manager, the Mortgage Broker and CDFL have common directors, officers and securityholders.
+In addition, the Trust is managed by the Manager and its activities are overseen by a Board of Governors consisting of five persons, three of whom are also directors, officers and securityholders of the Manager, the Mortgage Broker and CDFL.
+See "Risk Factors - Conflicts of Interest" and "Board of Governors, Management, Promoters and Principal Holders - Management or finders during the course of the Offering.
+Any sale of Units must be conducted through a Dealer, which includes CDFL, an Exempt Market Dealer registered in the Provinces of British Columbia, Alberta, Saskatchewan, Manitoba and Ontario (the "Jurisdictions").
+The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units and (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the Dealer.
+No service fees are payable in respect of the Class F Units.
+In addition, CDFL will be paid a monthly dealer services fee by the Manager in consideration for performing dealer services in connection with prospectus exempt purchases made in the Jurisdictions.
 See "Compensation Paid to Sellers and Finders".

+Experience".

+Selling Agent There is no Selling Agent, however, the Manager reserves the right to retain one or more selling agents